ApacheEcho/RouteForceRouting/build_tasks/auto_todo.md

 - [x] Write integration test that loads stores, injects a playbook, generates a route, and exports a score
 - [x] Create `route_versioning` module to store historical builds and allow rollbacks
 - [x] Add lightweight UI for toggling between last 3 route versions
+- [x] Implement full logging and error capture with fallback to rotating file storage